-Children will also need a good quality recorder which is available to purchase from the school office.
+Children will also need a good quality recorder which is available to purchase from Beat Uniform shop.

 Long hair should be tied back.
 No dramatic hairstyles including shaved patterns or dramatic variance in layer length should be worn.
 Small, plain headbands may be worn.